AverageMisesian/MetysAI/README.md

 ## 📝 License

-This project is licensed under the Business Source License 1.1 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International - see the [LICENSE](LICENSE) file for details.

 **Commercial use requires a separate license.** For commercial licensing inquiries, please contact: daniel@metysai.info